kradunches/obscene_model/README.md

 # obscene_model
 In this project a model trained on a dataset with obscene language determines whether the text entered by the user in html form is offensive or not.

-Data for model was taken from Kaggle repository: https://www.kaggle.com/competitions/jigsaw-multilingual-toxic-comment-classification/overview
+Data for model was taken from Kaggle repository:<br>
+https://www.kaggle.com/competitions/jigsaw-multilingual-toxic-comment-classification/overview

 # Files